-Editor’s note: Since time of publication, Beer Army Combat Brewery has closed.
-The Beer Army Foundation will continue to provide support to the community.
+Editor’s note: Since time of publication, Beer Army Combat Brewery changed to Beer Army Burger Company.

 When North Carolina troops return from military deployments, they often crave the familiar flavors we take for granted.
 After an extended diet of ready-to-eat meals, few things taste better than a grilled burger dressed with Duke’s, a second serving of strawberry shortcake, and an ice-cold beer.